Digital Transformation of Raiffeisenbank

 The whole transition to Google Workspace was not exclusively an IT project.
 It was a fundamental cultural change: it was all about the employees and for the employees.
 Going Google brought new tools that help people share, collaborate, and communicate openly.
 One of the indirect impacts of Google Workspace is the flattening of organisational structure and “democratising” of the information flow.
 Therefore, Raiffeisenbank was able to make the transition to Google Workspace within only three months.

 The Revolgy and Google approach towards the transition was based on the following two focus areas:

 - Technical - with a good understanding of current systems, processes and interdependencies, the transition to the new system was smooth.

 - “Changing the attitude of the management” - people are the key to all success.
 Therefore, we focused on the development of every employee’s knowledge and capabilities.
 People who understand why this change is happening, what it means for them, and how they should react to the new situation tend to accept it more easily.

 During the implementation, the joint Raiffeisen-Revolgy-Google team focused fully on both areas.

-“I believe that our collaboration throughout the G Suite implementation was extremely useful for the entire Raiffeisen project team.
+“I believe that our collaboration throughout the Google Workspace implementation was extremely useful for the entire Raiffeisen project team.
 As of Day One, we were part of a new way of working, a true online collaboration.
-It was challenging for us, but then it was so much easier to transfer our own experience to our colleagues,” said Rossey.
+It was challenging for us, but then it was so much easier to transfer our own experience to our colleagues,”

-As banking is a regulated market segment and moving services to the cloud is quite an innovative approach, it was also essential to ensure that the transition to G Suite was in line with financial regulations and data protection laws.
+As banking is a regulated market segment and moving services to the cloud is quite an innovative approach, it was also essential to ensure that the transition to Google Workspace was in line with financial regulations and data protection laws.